Unimodular measures on the space of all Riemannian manifolds: Spaces of Riemannian manifolds

 \subsection{Metrizability of $\mathcal M ^ d $ in the smooth topology}

 The goal here is to show that smooth convergence on $\mathcal M ^ d $ is induced by a Polish topology.
 As mentioned in the introduction, this result was established independently and concurrently by Candel, \'Alvarez L\'opez and Barral Lij{\'o} \cite{Alvarezuniversal}.
-However, their paper became available earlier, so the theorem is theirs.
-The two approaches are more or less the same, but ours produces an explicit metric that will be used elsewhere in the paper, namely in \S \ref{smoothChabauty}.
+Their paper became available earlier than ours, so the theorem is certainly theirs.
+The two approaches use the same key idea, encoding partial derivatives of a metric in \emph{iterated Sasaki metrics}, but ours produces an explicit metric that will be used elsewhere in the paper, namely in \S \ref{smoothChabauty}.
+Our approach is also a bit simpler, since we use metric neighborhoods of the zero section in iterated tangent bundles instead of the iteratively defined neighborhoods in \cite{Alvarezuniversal}.

-A first step is to define a candidate basis of neighborhoods for a `smooth topology' on $\mathcal M^d$.
-One approach is given by Lessa in \cite[\S 4.7.1] {Lessabrownian}, who notes that smooth convergence on $\mathcal M ^ d $ is topologizable, but it is difficult to extend his argument into a metrizability proof.
-Our idea is to relate smooth convergence to lipschitz convergence of Sasaki metrics on iterated tangent bundles.

 Suppose $M $ is a manifold with a Riemannian metric $g$.
 Sasaki \cite {Sasakidifferential} introduced a Riemannian metric $g ^ 1 $ on the tangent bundle $TM$.
 If $(x_1,\ldots, x_d) $ is a coordinate system for some $U \subset M $, let be the \emph {induced coordinates} on $TU$, where $v_i =Dx_i$.
 At a point $(x, v) \in TU$, the \emph {Sasaki metric} $g ^ 1 $ is given as follows, see \cite [p.
 342]{Sasakidifferential}: for $1\leq i, j\leq d$,